 Board Certified in Surgery

-Get help connecting with Dr. Berri and find the treatment that's best for you.Get Help Now
+Get help connecting with Dr. Foster and other mesothelioma doctors to find the best treatment for you.Get Help Now

-Disclaimer: Dr. Richard Berri has no professional affiliation with Asbestos.com.
+Disclaimer: Dr. Jason M. Foster has no professional affiliation with Asbestos.com.

 Tim Povtak is an award-winning writer with more than 30 years of reporting national and international news.
 His specialty is interviewing top mesothelioma specialists and researchers, reporting the latest news at mesothelioma cancer centers and talking with survivors and caregivers.